kjergens/SecretDecoder/README.md

 2. Open MessageDecoder.java.

 3. Run it.
-See it prints the messages from the text file named secret_messages.txt.
+See it prints the messages from secret_messages.txt.

 4. Your job is to decode the messages before it prints them.

 ### Initiative (5 points)
 You can also encode images!
 The images in this project were encoded by a program that switched all the x,y coordinates, e.g. 0.646,2.49 became 2.49,0.646.

-1. Run ImageDecoder.java and Refresh the project.
+1. Open the secret images included in this project.

-2. Open decoded_image.svg.
+2. Run ImageDecoder.java.

+3. Now open the decoded images.
 (At first it will look the same as the original.)

 3. Your job is to write code to switch all the x,y coordinates back.

-4. If you succeed, decoded_image.svg will be the correct image.
+4. If you succeed, the decoded images will go back to their original form.

 Hint: This initiative can be done with one line of code.